Welcome to fairstead house

 For our younger children, there are day trips to see the dinosaurs at the Sedgewick Museum in Cambridge or the chance to be immersed in Anglo-Saxon history at West Stow Anglo-Saxon village in Suffolk.
 Older children become Tudors for the day in full costume at Kentwell Manor in Suffolk or visit art exhibitions and museums in London.

-Residential field trips begin in the Preparatory School in Year 3, with a two night trip to Burwell House in Cambridgeshire.
-In Years 5 and 6, more adventurous residential trips to Norfolk and Snowdonia are pivotal in the children’s emotional development.
+Residential field trips begin in Year 3, with a two night trip to Burwell House in Cambridgeshire.
+In Years 5 and 6, more adventurous residential trips to the Norfolk coast and the Peak District are pivotal in the children’s emotional development.
 Through outdoor activities in spectacular natural environments, the children learn the importance of team work, how to successfully assess situations and take appropriate risks, which allows their independence and confidence to flourish.

 Extra- Curricular Clubs and Activities